S4dnu112/Finance-Tracker/README.md

 To run the program, make sure you have sqlite installed

-### Running the program directly on FinanceBackend (considering it has a main):
-javac src\FinanceBackend.java; java -cp ".;lib\sqlite-jdbc-3.48.0.0.jar" src.FinanceBackend

-### Running the program on the test file:
+### Running finance backend test file:
-javac src\test.java; java -cp ".;lib/sqlite-jdbc-3.48.0.0.jar" src.test
+Make sure you are in the root folder while running this javac src\test.java; java -cp ".;lib/sqlite-jdbc-3.48.0.0.jar" src.test